 I was surprised to discover that the March was very inclusive and focused on issues outside of the typical reproductive rights tug of war.

 Although most of the protesters were not people of color, they proudly held signs giving nod to the issues facing minorities and immigrants.
-This was a much needed reprieve after a day of mourning (the Obama’s leaving the White House and the Orange One’s inauguration).

 The best part of the March was attending it with one of my daughters.
 I took her to her first Women’s March fourteen years ago when she was only two years old.
 This time around she will remember the moment and form her own thoughts and framework around women issues.
 I am grateful for these moments.